Adult Probation Officer

 We welcome all students interested in this course, including those from other provinces or countries.

 Adult Probation Officers are employed by the B.C.
-Corrections Branch, Ministry of Justice.
+Corrections Branch, Ministry of Public Safety and Solicitor General.
 The B.C.
 Corrections Branch has two positions in the adult probation field:

 - Adult Probation Officers work with adult offenders released to community supervision.
 Hiring requirements include a Bachelor's degree (4 years; 120 credits) from a recognized Canadian institution.